Special offer

 You can use the following tips as guidelines for conducting an effective employee performance review:

-Review the role’s core competencies
+Reviewing the role’s core competencies

-Leaders can prepare for employee performance reviews by developing a list of specific skills, traits, or behaviours that enable employees’ success in their roles.
-These abilities can include job-specific technical skills and soft skills, such as communication, teamwork, problem-solving, and reliability.
 To identify relevant competencies, leaders can review job descriptions to ensure employees meet the initial expectations set for them.
 Leaders can also identify department goals and use them to evaluate employees’ performance by measuring their contributions toward them.

-Set consistent standards
+Setting consistent standards

-When conducting performance reviews, employers must set a consistent evaluation method across their department or organization.
-For example, they may use letters, such as A through F, or numbers, such as one through 10 or percentages.
-They can also use phrases, such as noting whether an employee uses a specific skill “sometimes,” “often,” or “never.”
+They can also use phrases, such as noting whether an employee uses a specific skill “sometimes,” “often” or “never.”
 Maintaining this consistency helps ensure all employees receive fair evaluations.
-When developing this system, they must ensure the evaluations are easy to comprehend so employees can identify their strengths and weaknesses immediately.
+When developing this system, they ensure the evaluations are easy to comprehend so employees can identify their strengths and weaknesses immediately.

-Provide constructive feedback
+Providing constructive feedback

-An employee performance review often identifies weaknesses.
-Employers can help maintain employees’ motivation by providing positive feedback about their strengths and giving constructive feedback to build their weaker skills.
 For example, the review might include a suggestion for a specific training course to take.
 Offering actionable steps helps employees understand where they need to improve and feel more confident about their ability to do so.

-Make objective evaluations
+Making objective evaluations

-Employee Performance Review Sample Templates for PDF & Word
+Employee performance review sample templates for PDF & Word

 Use these employee performance review samples to help you carry out reviews.